In the News:

 Foster Care Alumni are invited to join our partners at Annie C for a new monthly support group.

 Foster, adoptive and kinship families are invited to spend a fun-filled afternoon building with blocks.

 Kids in every Connecticut community need families to help them grow up.

-Families are needed for sibling groups, teens, and children with complex medical issues.
-Become a foster or adoptive parent and help these children learn to hope….
+Foster and adoptive parents are needed for sibling groups, teens, and children with complex medical issues.

 Time: 9:30 – 11:30 a.m.